Imageomics/pybioclip/README.md

 pip install git+https://github.com/Imageomics/bioclip-cli
 ```

-If you have any issues installing upgrade pip by running `pip install --upgrade pip`.
+If you have any issues with installation, please first upgrade pip by running `pip install --upgrade pip`.

 ## Command Line Usage